cyclingzealot/letter_gen/README.md

 ### Note about language

 This application's GUI is written in Czech.
+Generated letters are also in Czech.

 ##Installation